 The group undertaking loans comprise two loans which are in turn financed by two loans from a third party to that group undertaking and has been provided to the company on the same interest and repayment terms.
 The loans are secured by a fixed and floating charge on all assets of the company.
 Loan 1 bears interest at 5.98% per annum and loan 2 bears interest at 5.66% per annum.

-Loan:

-Due date:

-Bullet payment:
+Loan: Due date: Bullet payment:

-Loan 1
+Loan 1 2032 £1,718,406

+Loan 2 2032

-Loans 1 is repayable in instalments until the stated date when bullet payments are due.
+Loans 1 and 2 are repayable in instalments until the stated date when a bullet payment is due on Loan 1.